calculator atop papers and notebook on tabletop with pto mini grant program for teacher headline overlay

 Having a set application deadline also avoids the situation of first come, first serve.

-Without a dedicated date, requests will come flooding in throughout the year.
+Without a defined application deadline, requests will come flooding in throughout the year.

 Maybe the best proposal comes in after all of the grant money has been allocated.

-Then you’re left without a way to fund something your really want to fund!
+Then you’re left without a way to fund something your PTO really wants to fund!

-Teachers are stretched thin during those times and you’ll have lower participation.
+Teachers are stretched thin during those times and you’ll have lower participation, which is the opposite of what you’re trying to achieve with the mini grant program.

 Set Limits

-This way, you won’t have sky high mini-grant requests that you have no way of funding.
+This way, you won’t have sky high grant requests that you have no way of funding.

 This just leads to disappointment and frustration from everyone.